garysweaver/irie/README.md

         ENV['RESTFUL_JSON_SCAVENGE_BAD_ASSOCIATIONS_FOR_ID_ONLY'] || $restful_json_scavenge_bad_associations_for_id_only || true
       end

-#### Ignore Attributes and Associations You Didn't Mean to Pass in the JSON
+#### Ignore attributes and associations you didn't mean to pass in the JSON

 Enabled by default.